• Home

 The first thing to check is if there is an issue with the cord the fixture hangs from.
 Here are some of the most common examples of cord issues that you may encounter:

-Fabric cord.
+Fabric Cord

 Fabric cords have a tendency to become wavy (especially with pendant lights).
 Wavy cords affect the look of your fixtures and tend to make them hang crooked.
 One great way to straighten out a wavy fabric cord is to use a hairdryer.